AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 ### Returns:

-* costDerivativesTable: A table of matrices containing the model's weights cost derivatives values.
+* costFunctionDerivativesTable: A table of matrices containing the model's weights cost derivatives values.

 ### showDetails()